 Your packing list for Reading Festival is probably on your mind as the magic date looms closer.
+Here’s everything you need on your Reading Festival kit list.

 What you pack for Reading Festival will totally effect your experience, so you obviously want it to be for the better, especially if it’s your first time.
 Your kit list for Reading Festival is everything.